ramit21/react-burger-app/README.md

 ```
 See BurgerBuilder.js -> [This code is now commented out, as we are now using redux to manage the state, but the commented code shows how using query params we can actually pass the state onto the routed component] placeOrderHandler() on how to encode and pass the query params along with routing.
 These values can then be recieved using 'this.props.location.search' as done in Checkout.js -> componentDidMount()

 You can also nest the routes.
 For example, from App component, there is a route to Checkout component, and from the latter, there is a route to the contactdata component.
-See in Checkout.js, how therelative oath of nested route is added to this.props.match.path to create the complete path.
+See in Checkout.js, how the relative path of nested route is added to this.props.match.path to create the complete path.

 Also see the Checkout.js, on how to pass props to the component when using routing.